USCGC Bertholf: Operational history

 On March 3, 2016, Bertholf responded to a sighting off the Pacific Coast of Panama of a semi-submersible narco-submarine, reported by a P-3 Orion.
 The semi-submersible surrendered to a boarding party launched from Bertholf, and four suspects were captured along with 6 tons of cocaine.
 The boarding party then sank the semi-submersible.
 During the 2012 RIMPAC exercises Bertholf detected and tracked missile threats and also provided naval gunfire support for troops ashore during the training exercise, demonstrating the capability of moving with other naval forces and being able to perform other defense operations.

 On 25 March 2019, USS Curtis Wilbur (DDG-54), in concert with Bertholf transited the contested Taiwan Strait.
 On 15 April of same year, the ship visited Hong Kong, the first Coast Guard vessel to do so in seventeen years.

 Legend-class cutter

 Bertholf is the lead ship of the Legend-class cutter design and the first large ship to be built under the Coast Guard's multi-year Deepwater acquisitions project.
-The NSCs are to replace the fleet's aging 1960s-era 378-foot Hamilton-class cutters.
+The NSCs replaced the fleet's aging 1960s-era 378-foot Hamilton-class cutters.